vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 # Abstract

 USDD is the stablecoin of the TRON ecosystem.
-Initially, USDD was launched as an algorithmic stablecoin.
-A copycat of Terra’s UST.
+Initially, USDD was launched as an algorithmic stablecoin inspired by the previous success of Terra's UST.
 After the collapse of UST and Terra, however, USDD pivoted to an over-collateralized stablecoin model.

 USDD is minted by the Tron DAO Reserve (TDR): A group of seven whitelisted institutional members that can issue USDD by depositing collateral.
 Currently, the only accepted collateral is Tron’s native token TRX.
-Besides the collateral, the TDR also built up reserves in other currencies such as BTC, USDT, and USDC.
+Besides the collateral, the TDR has also built up reserves in other currencies such as BTC, USDT, and USDC.
 The TDR has full control over all relevant smart contracts, including the minting of new USDD and the custody of the collateral and reserves.

-Since its inception, USDD struggled to keep its peg at the one Dollar mark.
-For the most time, it traded several percentage points below the peg.
+Since its inception, USDD has struggled to keep its peg at the one Dollar mark.
+It has traded several percentage points below the peg for most of its history.

 ## A quick TL;DR of our findings:

 * USDD is an over-collateralized stablecoin natively issued on the TRON blockchain.
 Initially launched as a copycat of UST, it pivoted to an over-collateralization model shortly after Terra’s crash.
 In comparison to other stablecoins such as DAI, however, USDD is not permissionless or decentralized.
-* The stablecoin can only enter circulation via a 5-of-7 multi-sig, controlled by the seven whitelisted members of the Tron DAO Reserve (TDR).
+* The stablecoin can only enter circulation via a 5-of-7 multi-sig controlled by the seven whitelisted members of the Tron DAO Reserve (TDR).
 To issue new USDD, TDR members need to deposit TRX as collateral.
 The TDR has full control over all smart contracts, custody of collateral and reserves, and minting of new USDD.
 * Currently, the circulating supply of USDD is at $725M.
 This number hasn’t changed since early July 2022.
 The TRX that is backing the circulating USDD only accounts for 85% of its value.
 However, the TDR has added reserves in BTC, USDT, USDC, and TRX.
 The collateral and reserves together account for a collateralization ratio of over 160%.
-Around 65% of the total backing is in Tron’s TRX though.
+Around 65% of the total backing is in Tron’s TRX.
 * Besides over-collateralization, USDD has two additional stability mechanisms.
 A Peg Stability Module (PSM) and four Monetary Policy Instruments (MPI).
 However, USDD has been trading below the one Dollar peg for most of its existence.
-This has left the PSM empty (i.e no funds to trade against) and unusable.
+This has left the PSM empty (i.e no funds to trade against) and unutilized.
-* Most of the stability mechanisms and attempts to stabilize the price, are of “symbolic value”.
-Other measures that would have a direct impact on the USDD price are rare.
+* Most of the stability mechanisms and attempts to stabilize the price are of “symbolic value”.
+Direct measures to reinforce the USDD pegare a rare occurance.
 There is no sign that collateral or reserves were used to directly impact USDD’s price.
-* USDD also stands out because it repeatedly expresses false and imprecise statements.
-For instance, it prides itself to be “the first over-collateralized and decentralized stablecoin”.
-Not a single word in this sentence is true.
+* USDD repeatedly expresses false and misleading statements.
+For instance, it falsely claims to be “the first over-collateralized and decentralized stablecoin”.
 Another example is the designation of the so-called “BurnContract”, which in reality is just a multi-sig holding the TDR collateral.
 * In terms of technical security, USDD has undergone several audits by SlowMist.
 All the major components were assessed.
 There is also an active bug bounty program.
 * There are no known activities that would point toward decentralized governance.
-There’s no forum or other venue to get involved, there’s no voting or on-chain governance.
-The team behind USDD is also unknown.
-But it’s obvious that Justin Sun plays a role in this project.
+There is no forum or other venue to get involved, nor is there voting or on-chain governance.
+The team behind USDD is also unknown, although it is clear that Justin Sun plays a role in this project.

 # USDD - Introduction

 Decentralized USD (USDD) is the stablecoin of the TRON ecosystem.
 It was launched on [May 5, 2022](https://www.theblock.co/post/145231/trons-new-stablecoin-usdd-goes-live).
 USDD is issued by the TRON DAO Reserve (TDR), which acts as custodian.
-Initially, it was launched as an algorithmic stablecoin.
-In many ways [similar](https://www.coindesk.com/markets/2022/05/04/revolution-promised-by-trons-justin-sun-looks-like-clone-of-terras-algorithmic-stablecoin/) to Terra UST.
+Initially, it was launched as an algorithmic stablecoin, with many [similarities](https://www.coindesk.com/markets/2022/05/04/revolution-promised-by-trons-justin-sun-looks-like-clone-of-terras-algorithmic-stablecoin/) to Terra UST.
 As with UST, the plan was to incentivize USDD with a 30% APY.
-And like Luna for UST, Tron’s native token TRX would serve as [collateral](https://medium.com/coinmonks/new-algorithmic-stablecoin-usdd-promises-30-apy-is-this-a-terra-ust-copycat-2d2787af14b2) for USDD.
-After Terra's collapse, however, USDD pivoted to an over-collateralized stablecoin model, with some elements of rehypothecation.
+And as LUNA provided the algorithmic backing for UST, Tron’s native token TRX would serve as [collateral](https://medium.com/coinmonks/new-algorithmic-stablecoin-usdd-promises-30-apy-is-this-a-terra-ust-copycat-2d2787af14b2) for USDD.
+Following Terra's collapse, however, USDD pivoted to an over-collateralized stablecoin model that would be resilient to a similar death spiral in case of a bank run.

-Another differentiation factor is that USDD’s issuance is permissioned.
-Only whitelisted members of the Tron DAO Reserve are able to mint new USDD.
+USDD differs from other crypto-collateralized stables like DAI in that USDD’s issuance is permissioned.
+Only whitelisted members of the Tron DAO Reserve are able to provide collateral and mint new USDD.
 Current [members](https://tdr.org/#/) of the TDR include Poloniex, Multichain, and Amber Group among others.
-Now insolvent Alameda Research was the first member but is no longer listed.
+The now insolvent Alameda Research was an OG member but is no longer listed.

 # USDD as an Asset

-USDD is natively issued on the TRON blockchain.
-However, USDD is also available on Ethereum, BNB, Avalanche, and Arbitrum.
+USDD is natively issued on the TRON blockchain and is also available on Ethereum, BNB, Avalanche, and Arbitrum.
 The cross-chain protocol BitTorrent Chain (BTTC) is used to transfer USDD from Tron to other chains.
 The BTTC [smart contract](https://tronscan.org/#/contract/TU1CmpmWbCrFXqLLqMaKL2Q1d34bJNYLJe/code) is also the second largest [holder](https://tronscan.org/#/token20/TPYmHEhy5n8TCEfYGqW2rPxsghSfzghPDn/holders) of USDD on Tron.

-Further, USDD is enabled on a few DeFi applications.
-The most significant amount of TVL (~[$233M](https://tronscan.org/#/contract/TX7kybeP6UwTBRHLNPYmswFESHfyjm9bAS)) is held by [JustLend DAO](https://app.justlend.org/?lang=en-US#/market).
-A borrowing and lending protocol on Tron.
-On Ethereum, USDD can be traded and deposited through a [Uni V3](https://etherscan.io/address/0x1c5c60bef00c820274d4938a5e6d04b124d4910b#tokentxns) or a [Curve](https://etherscan.io/address/0xe6b5cc1b4b47305c58392ce3d359b10282fc36ea) pool.
-Further, USDD is also traded on BNB’s [Pancake Swap](https://bscscan.com/address/0x004a9ce83614551271bcbd48e5fa3b8648dbe312).
+USDD has integrations with several DeFi applications.
+The most significant amount of TVL (~[$233M](https://tronscan.org/#/contract/TX7kybeP6UwTBRHLNPYmswFESHfyjm9bAS)) is held by [JustLend DAO](https://app.justlend.org/?lang=en-US#/market), a borrowing and lending protocol on Tron.
+On Ethereum, USDD can be traded on [Uni V3](https://etherscan.io/address/0x1c5c60bef00c820274d4938a5e6d04b124d4910b#tokentxns) and [Curve](https://etherscan.io/address/0xe6b5cc1b4b47305c58392ce3d359b10282fc36ea).
+USDD is also traded on Binance Smart Chain’s [Pancake Swap](https://bscscan.com/address/0x004a9ce83614551271bcbd48e5fa3b8648dbe312).

-When launching USDD, the TRON DAO Reserve (TDR) released $725M USDD from the initial smart contract.
-This was issued to TDR members, in return for depositing Tron’s native token TRX.
+When launching USDD, the TRON DAO Reserve (TDR) issued and released $725M USDD from the initial smart contract.
+The issuance was executed in return for depositing Tron’s native token TRX.
 During the first few weeks, over 8.9B TRX tokens were deposited by TDR members.
 That’s nearly 10% of the circulating TRX supply, worth ~$567M at the time of writing.
 Almost all funding came from one single [address](https://tronscan.org/#/address/TV6MuMXfmLbBqPZvBHdwFsDnQeVfnmiuSi) which is tagged as a Binance address.

 As of today, the circulating supply hasn’t changed much.
 According to [DeFi Llama](https://defillama.com/stablecoin/usdd), the circulating USDD supply is around $725M.
 Most of it is on Tron (~70%), around 17% is on Ethereum, followed by BNB with about 12%.